lleoserrano/asyncstate/README.md

   runApp(const MyApp());
 }
 ```
-`Difine your Widget with Loading default.`
+`Define your Widget with Loading default.`

 -------------------------------------------------------------------------------------
 ```dart